Skip To Main Content

 This new model continues to provide clear acceleration options for our middle school students while ensuring they develop strong mathematical skills.
 Integrated Math I and II align with high school expectations, making the transition from middle to high school much smoother for students.

-In addition, students entering high school will have opportunities to accelerate their studies through a variety of methods including course challenges, Dual Enrollment, or Concurrent Enrollment with a Folsom Lake Community College.
+In addition, students entering high school will have opportunities to accelerate their studies through a variety of methods including course challenges, Dual Enrollment, or Concurrent Enrollment with Folsom Lake Community College.

 We are confident these refinements will continue to provide challenging, rigorous learning opportunities for our middle school students.

-Incoming 6th graders will be placed in a course based on proficiency in grade level standards as indicated below:
+Incoming 6th graders will be placed in a course based on proficiency in grade-level standards as indicated below:

 Course 1